 "A Physics degree is greatly valued by employers because it contains IT and numerical skills, teaches a logical approach to problem solving, and many other valuable skills.
 Many graduates use their degrees in a Physics related area such as optics, solid state devices, lasers, the nuclear power industry or medical physics.
 Others move into areas suchas the IT or financial sector."

-Dr Phil Lightfoot, Teaching Fellow and Physics Careers Liaison Officer
+Dr Phil Lightfoot, Senior Lecturer and Physics Careers Liaison Officer

 Our graduates enter into a number of various pathways, given their advanced numeracy and problem solving skills many enter into graduate schemes and occupations such as management, communications. accountancy, broadcasting and law.